This post is about the love we have been looking for. And it starts with a lesson that some middle school students once taught me.

 Dear Friend, I want to tell you today that right now, you are absolutely and completely deserving of unconditional Love.
 You do not have to do anything to deserve it.
 I also want to tell you that in your True Self, you are already perfect, whole, complete.
 You are Love.

-If you believe in God, you may think of this Light as God’s Love in you that is what is most YOU and is also like a vast ocean of Love that you belong to.
+If you believe in God, you may think of this Light as God’s Love in you.
+This light is is what is most YOU and is also like a vast ocean of Love that you belong to.

-If you do not believe in God, you may think of this Light as something greater and more powerful that you are a part of: the dignity that everyone bears.
+If you do not believe in God, you may think of this Light as something greater and more powerful that you are a part of.
+It is the dignity that everyone bears.
 You might think of it as loving rationality or loving kindness.

 You do not have to do or to be anything else.
 You just have to remember who and what you already are.